jbakse/site_builder/content/animation/index.md

 };
 ```

-But might come up if you convert an event time from seconds to frames and the result is not an integer.
+But the problem might come up if you convert an event time from seconds to frames and the result is not an integer.

 ```javascript
 // okay